-Gene linked to respiratory distress in babiesNovember 27th, 2012 in Pediatrics /
+Gene linked to respiratory distress in babiesNovember 27, 2012 by Elizabethe Holland Durando in Medicine & Health / Pediatrics

 (Medical Xpress)—Some infants are more susceptible to potentially life-threatening breathing problems after birth, and rare, inherited DNA differences may explain why, according to research at Washington University School of Medicine in St. Louis.